okemuoab-byte/aira/frontend/PRD.md

 ## EXECUTIVE SUMMARY

-**Product Vision:** A comprehensive Health Journey Platform that serves as the "Google Maps for your illness" - guiding patients from diagnosis through chronic disease management to end-of-life care with AI-powered transparency, education, and family support.
+**Product Vision:** Aira is a comprehensive health platform that serves as the "Google Maps for your illness" - guiding patients from diagnosis through chronic disease management to end-of-life care with AI-powered transparency, education, and family support.

 **Core Purpose:** Eliminates healthcare fragmentation by providing patients with clear understanding of their conditions, procedures, and care journey while supporting families and training medical students in compassionate communication.